A complete guide to OCR A-Level Psychology

 The longer essays across all three papers are where OCR A-Level Psychology is won or lost.
 Each one tests all three assessment objectives.
 Strong essays plan before writing, name specific core studies with dates, evaluate using a structured framework, and reach a justified conclusion.

-Examiner reports consistently highlight three common weaknesses: Vague references to "a study showed" rather than naming the researcher, evaluation that simply lists strengths without weighing them, and conclusions that only summarise.
+Common essay weaknesses include: Vague references to "a study showed" rather than naming the researcher, evaluation that simply lists strengths without weighing them, and conclusions that only summarise.
 Practising essays under timed conditions and marking against the OCR mark scheme is the single most efficient revision activity.

 5 tips for OCR A-Level Psychology revision